Rotolo Middle School

 Assistant Principal for Student Support

 Academic teams at each grade level provide for instruction in math, science, social studies, language, literature/reading along with a teacher advisory program.
-An exploratory team provides a full year of physical education for all students plus the following:
+An exploratory team provides a full year of physical education for all students and a wide variety of exploratory courses.

 When Batavia Junior High School opened in 1966, Sam Rotolo became its first principal.

 Sam Rotolo was born in Chicago on August 20, 1925.
 After graduating from high school, he enlisted in the U.S. Army, serving with the Signal Corps in Europe until 1946.